23AndMe Data Breach Class Action Settlement

 How Much Can I Get Paid?

-Affected users can claim anywhere from $100 up to $10,000 for the most "extraordinary" cases.
-Customers in Alaska, California, Illinois, and Oregon are subject to genetic privacy laws and can only claim $100.
+Affected users cmay be able to receive up to $1,500.
+Customers in Alaska, California, Illinois, and Oregon are subject to genetic privacy laws and can only claim $100 in a seaprate $30 million 23andMe class action settlement.
 There may be specific legal protections and limitations for customers in certain states regarding genetic privacy and compensation in the 23andMe data breach settlement.

 • Limits on genetic testing without consent